wsDev0/Bullet-Code-/README.md

 ```

-after display function put this -
+any where after varibles put this -

 ```JavaScript
  bulletInterval -=dt;